JiHong88/suneditor/README.md

                     // https://developers.google.com/youtube/player_parameters

-// Defining save button------------------------------------------------------------------------------------------- callBackSave    : Callback functions that is called when the Save button is clicked. default: userFunction.save {Function}
+// Defining save button------------------------------------------------------------------------------------------- callBackSave    : Callback functions that is called when the Save button is clicked.
+                  Arguments - (contents).                            default: userFunction.save {Function}

 // Templates Array------------------------------------------------------------------------------------------------
 templates       : If you use a template plugin, add it.